survivejs/webpack-book/manuscript/appendices/04_troubleshooting.md

 ## ERROR in Entry module not found

 You can end up with this error if you make an entry path point at a place that does not exist.
-The error message is clear in this case and tells you what path webpack fails to find.
+The error message tells you what path webpack fails to find.

 ## ERROR ...
 Module not found

 You can get the error in two ways.
 Either by breaking a loader definition so that it points to a loader that does not exist, or by breaking an import path within your code so that it points to a module that doesn't exist.
-Reading the error message points out what to fix.
+The message points out what to fix.

 ## Loader Not Found

 There's another subtle loader related error.
 If a package matching to a loader name that does not implement the loader interface exists, webpack matches to that and gives a runtime error that says the package is not a loader.

-This mistake can be made by writing `loader: 'eslint'` instead of `loader: 'eslint-loader'`.
-If the loader doesn't exist at all the previous 'Module not found' error will be raised.
+This mistake can be made by writing `loader: "eslint"` instead of `loader: "eslint-loader"`.
+If the loader doesn't exist at all, the `Module not found` error will be raised.

 ## Module parse failed